That time of the year has come again and many paint suppliers have released their Colour of the Year for 2019.

 “The restorative power of nature is important in society now more than ever”

 From air purifying plants and flowers (opened in a new window/tab), to garden wall designs (opened in a new window/tab), to the three pillars of biophilic design

 (nature in the space (opened in a new window/tab), natural analogues (opened in a new window/tab) and nature of the space (opened in a new window/tab)), there are plenty of ways to bring nature indoors and benefit from a more sustainable and healthy lifestyle!

 (Check out the linked posts to know more about each topic!)

 Looking at the trending colours that have been revealed for 2019, the choice swings between a call for action and the search for moments of relax and detachment from our super-fast, super-connected and super-full world.
 I must say I like both the ideas and I think they make for a great starting point for 2019 resolutions!

 Still to be revealed is the new Pantone Colour of the Year.
-Who knows if it will be a polarizing choice like Ultra Violet, can't wait to discover it!
+Who knows if it will be a polarizing choice like Ultra Violet (opened in a new window/tab), can't wait to discover it!

 Cover image by Jessica Lee (via Unsplash)